filipe-silva/FireflyIII.Net/generated/docs/RuleGroupsApi.md

             var end = Mon Sep 17 01:00:00 WEST 2018;  // DateTime? | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
 Both the start date and the end date must be present.  (optional) var searchLimit = 56;  // int? | Maximum number of transactions Firefly III will try.
 Don't set this too high, or it will take Firefly III very long to run the test.
 I suggest a max of 200.  (optional) var triggeredLimit = 56;  // int? | Maximum number of transactions the rule group can actually trigger on, before Firefly III stops.
 I would suggest setting this to 10 or 15.
-Don't go above the user's page size, because browsing to page 2 or 3 of a test result would fire the test again, making any navigation efforts very slow.  (optional) var accounts = 1,2,3;  // string | Limit the testing of the rule group to these asset accounts.
-Only asset accounts will be accepted.
+Don't go above the user's page size, because browsing to page 2 or 3 of a test result would fire the test again, making any navigation efforts very slow.  (optional) var accounts = new List<long>(); // List<long> | Limit the testing of the rule group to these asset accounts or liabilities.
+Only asset accounts and liabilities will be accepted.
 Other types will be silently dropped.  (optional)

             try
             {